Vivek-04022001/documentation/docs/i18n-l10n/language-negotiation-volto.md

 # Language negotiation in Volto

-Volto does not rely on the configuration set in Plone's Language Control Panel to handle the redirection from the root of the site to the Language Root Folder.
+Volto doesn't rely on the configuration set in Plone's Language Control Panel to handle the redirection from the root of the site to the Language Root Folder.

 Volto has a setting in its own configuration stating whether a site is multilingual or not: `isMultilingual`.